 - A robe.
 Countless times I wish I’d brought my lightweight robe for after my shower.
 I suppose a swimsuit cover-up would work too (as long as it’s not see through, but you do you boo!)

 - Tupperware.
 Making meals in the hostel kitchen is an awesome way to save money.
 What’s not awesome – when you’ve made too much and don’t have anywhere to save it.
 I’ve resorted to a bowl with a plate over it numerous times.
 I do wish I just had a Tupperware to use.
 Then I could also use it to pack sandwiches in for travel days.

-Basically be a decent human being and be aware that you are sharing space with others.
+There are certain unwritten hostel rules that come with being a good hostel roomie.
+Basically, be a decent human being and be aware that you are sharing space with others.
 But here are a few specifics:

 - If you’re leaving early in the morning, pack your bag the night before.
 Get ready in the bathroom, grab your bag, and leave with as little noise as possible.

 - Please don’t paint your nails in a dorm room.
 It smells bad!!

 - If you’re going to cook in a dorm room (because the hostel doesn’t have a kitchen) offer your food to the other guests!

 - Sex – just get a private room.
 Split the costs.

 - Listen to music, watch movies, and make phone calls with headphones.